yemi-js/yemi-js/README.md

 - 👋 Hi, I’m Yemi Omotoso @yemi-js
 - 👀 I’m interested in JS, ReactJS & React Native
-- 🌱 I’m currently learning JS
+- 🌱 Svelte and Typescript
 - 💞️ I’m looking to collaborate on anything at all
 - 📫 How to reach me yemi.js247@gmail.com